SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 Families: Kids will love the beautiful beaches and bays that brush the crystal-blue sea.
 The waters are calm enough to swim with little ones.
 After a day at the beach, you can head into town for a bite to eat.

-Language: The language spoken in Qawra is English
+Language: The language spoken in Qawra is English.

-Currency: The currency used in Qawra is Euro (€)
+Currency: The currency used in Qawra is Euro (€).

-Local time: Qawra is 1 hour ahead of GMT/UK time
+Local time: Qawra is 1 hour ahead of GMT/UK time.

-Flight time from UK: 3 hours
+Flight time from UK: The flight time to Qawra is 3 hours.

-Tourist information: Before your holidays to Qawra, read further tourist information at www.visitmalta.com
+Tourist information: Before your holidays to Qawra, read further tourist information at https://www.visitmalta.com/en/home.

 By bus: Malta and Gozo have an extensive bus network, making it easy to get around the island from here.